 - Over the past 40 years the field of psychiatry has failed to identify a single marker or gene that is useful in making a diagnosis of a major psychiatric disorder or for predicting response to psychiatric medications.

 - Psychiatry and pharmacy companies commonly promote the idea of “chemical imbalances,” focusing on only a handful of neurotransmitters (serotonin, dopamine, GABA, epinephrine, norepinephrine, etc.).
-No one knows the “ideal” or “normal” level of over 100 identified neurotransmitters within the human body, let alone at discrete points within the brain.
+No one knows the “ideal” or “normal” level of over 100 identified neurotransmitters within the human body, let alone at discrete points within the brain or nervous system.
 The technology to measure such “imbalances” in the human body or at discrete points within the brain has never existed.

-- Managed Care Companies (MCCs)/insurance companies typically cover only those services they deem “medically necessary.”
-This means that they require a DSM-diagnosis of mental illness for our clients in order to approve care.
-In many cases MCCs will not pay for trauma-informed or trauma-specific care but do demand a diagnosis of a purported mental illness when perhaps that’s not the issue at all.
+- MCCs/insurance companies typically cover only those services they deem “medically necessary.”
+This means they require a DSM-diagnosis of mental illness for my clients before they approve care.
+In many cases they will not pay for trauma-informed or trauma-specific care but do demand a diagnosis of a purported mental illness when perhaps that’s not the issue at all.

 - DSM-diagnoses will remain in your medical record your entire life and may result in a variety of life-long legal, work, and social problems, regardless of your recovery.